Ilya02k/Inspiration/README.md

 # Stack of technology which I use in this app:
 1. MVP.
 2. Core Data to save images in cashe and I created checking of for repeatable puctures.
-If picture in a cashe.
-It will not dowload from Server.
+If picture in a cashe, it will not dowload from Server.
 3. Custom network layer.
 4. Autolayout.
 5. Timer for waiting untill user finish his tupping for search.